Please note, this guide is a work in progress and will be improved upon overtime.

 I like to have a Warrior + Necro Minion Master/Support for Frontline most of the time.
 The thing with relying purely on a Necromancer as Frontline is that they will eventually die, and this will unleash their living minions on everyone, including your party.
 So they are great for additional Frontline support.

 And Assassins and Dervishes being non-core classes means that their best skills aren’t always available to me and they just aren’t as great as tanks when it comes to heroes & henchmen.
-But that could all change when there is a real player.
+But that could all change when they’re a real player.

 Having two Backliners has always been a safe bet, this combination could be two Monks, one running Healing the other Protection skills or a Monk & Restoration Ritualist combo.
 Either one works fine, though I prefer the Protection Monk and Restoration/Commune Ritualist combo.
 Especially since you won’t always have access to two Monk heroes.